elcrni/Voron-Mods/Trident_Umbilical/README.md

 ## Why?

-All my printer eventually had broken wire in drag chains issues after some 6-10k hours of printing, switching to umbilical solved the issue.
+All my printer eventually had broken wires in drag chains after some 6-10k hours of printing, switching to umbilical solved the issue completely.
 All my printers use traditional umbilical, no CAN boards.

 ## Print Setup